bhurghundii/bhurghundii.github.io/_articles/4AIOK.md

 2. What are the main flows of your website
 3. What are the main buttons and links on your website
 4. What are the main content areas on your website

-Any many more

-# An example

-I have created a /aiok.txt file for my [website](www.pickoneatrandom.com/aiok.txt) to allow LLMs to better interact with it.

-If you feel like this is a good idea, please share it with your friends and colleagues.
-I am always on the hunt for feedback and I would love to hear what you think about this idea.